-Geosynthetic reinforcement in Subgrade shall comply with the requirements of MRTS58 Subgrade Reinforcement using Pavement Geosynthetics.
+Geosynthetic reinforcement in Subgrade shall comply with the requirements of MRTS58 Geosynthetics for Subgrade and Pavement Reinforcement.

 The Subgrade shall be constructed and tested to Subgrade Level in accordance with the requirements of this Technical Specification prior to construction of the pavement.
-Hold Point 10
+Hold Point 12